nobt-io/frontend/README.md

 ### Source Maps

 Generation of source maps is enabled for both, JS and CSS.
-However, the configuration for the production environment is set to "hidden-source-maps" which means that no link to the source maps is embedded in the minified file.
-We also do not upload the source maps to Amazon S3.
+However, we do not upload the source maps to Amazon S3.
 We just upload them to sentry.io which gives us nice stacktraces in error reports.

 ### Travis configuration